-- In cooperation with the City of Arlington, rehabilitated 89 housing units for low to moderate income households, improving the living conditions for each assisted household through the Housing Rehabilitation Program (HRP) - Applied for funding through the Texas Department of Housing and Community Affairs (TDHCA) for the Amy Young Barrier Removal Program (AYBRP) to assist households with persons with disabilities, making their homes more accessible. - Assisted repairs of 4 homes through the City of Arlington's Code Compliance Home Program
+- In cooperation with the City of Arlington, rehabilitated 65 housing units for low to moderate income households for program year ending 06/2018, improving the living conditions for each assisted household through the Housing Rehabilitation Program (HRP). - Applied for funding through the Texas Department of Housing and Community Affairs (TDHCA) for the Amy Young Barrier Removal Program (AYBRP) to assist households with persons with disabilities, making their homes more accessible; for program year ending 6/2018, the first year, completed 3 homes. - Assisted repairs of 1 home through the City of Arlington's Code Compliance Home Program. - Facilitated City Council support of tax credit developments to increase the supply of affordable housing for both seniors and working families. - With the Arlington Housing Finance Corporation, closed a 74 unit senior housing development which is expected to open in the summer for 2019.